-Five Auckland KiwiBuild homes that failed to sell through the ballot will go on the market
+Five Auckland KiwiBuild homes that failed to sell through the ballot set to hit the market

 "The ballot closed for the first houses in Wanaka and Te Kauwhata last month.
 Across these developments only four of the 20 houses sold, a worrying sign given the Minister has agreed to buy almost 400 houses across the two sites," she said.

 "The Minister has underwritten around $200 million worth of houses across Wanaka and Te Kauwhata.
-Given that only four have sold, serious questions need to be asked about the level of due diligence Mr Twyford undertook before agreeing to sign such a contract.
+Given that only four have sold, serious questions need to be asked about the level of due diligence Mr Twyford undertook before agreeing to sign such a contract."

 She said that while Twyford had "made a big deal about the 40,000 people who have made an expression of interest in KiwiBuild", fewer than 300 had actually entered a ballot.